Blue Core Research

 Input Validation

 Input validation is the concept of ensuring the input is acceptable and fits the operational parameters of the function.
-It is a much wider concept than stopping SQL injection aimed at preventing many types of bugs including other types of attacks.
+It is a concept that goes far beyond stopping SQL injection.
+It aims to prevent several types of bugs and attacks.

-For example, consider this little piece of PHP code:
+For example, consider this piece of PHP code:

 This code checks that the ssn is between 0 and 9999 and will reject any input that is not within range.
-While this seems like a safe piece of code, sending it “7 OR 1=1” will bypass the test and result in a SQL injection.
+While it seems like a safe implementation that tests the input, sending it “7 OR 1=1” will bypass the test and result in a SQL injection.

 The reason is that to perform the comparison, PHP must convert the string input to a number.
-It is as if each of the $_GET[‘ssn’] expressions in the if() statement is wrapped by the intval() function.
-Therefore, “7 OR 1=1” will be converted to the number 7 which falls within the valid range.
+It is as if we wrapped each of the $_GET[‘ssn’] expressions inside the if() statement with the intval() function.
+Therefore, “7 OR 1=1” will be converted to the number 7, which falls within the valid range.

-Therefore, if input validation is used to help prevent SQL injection, it is important to specifically require and test that inputs are valid from a SQL injection standpoint.
-This would usually entail escaping the input as described above.
+If you plan to use input validation to prevent SQL injection attacks, you must specifically test inputs are valid from an SQL injection standpoint.
+That would usually entail escaping the input as previously described.

 Error Messages & Blind Injection

-Application developers often display to the user the errors they got from the database.
-While this is useless information to the user, it is valuable information to the developers that need to debug the problem.
+When application developers display error messages to the user, they often include the errors they got from the database.
+While that additional information is useless to the user, it is valuable to the developer who needs to debug the problem.

-However, this same information is also valuable to a hacker that wants to perform a SQL injection attack.
-Database error messages can contain fragments of the SQL and other indications that can help a hacker tune the attack to work.
+However, this same information is also valuable to a hacker who wants to perform a SQL injection attack.
+Database error messages can contain SQL fragments and other indicators that help hackers craft the attack.

-Not having these database error messages requires a hacker to do what’s known as Blind Injection.
-This involves more complex and difficult techniques that attempt to obtain information without seeing the database error messages.
+Without these database error messages, hackers must do what’s known as Blind Injection.
+That involves more complex techniques that attempt to obtain information without seeing the database error messages.

-One such technique is to use if() conditions that call a sleep function (e.g. waitfor) if they are true.
-In other words, know whether something is true or not based on how long it takes the query to complete.
+One such technique is to use if() conditions that call a sleep function (e.g., waitfor).
+In other words, the hacker will know whether something is true based on how long the query takes to complete.

-The bottom line is that Blind Injection is more difficult and there’s no good reason to display error messages to the users.
+The bottom line is that Blind Injection is much more tricky, and there is no good reason to display these error messages to the users.
 When a developer needs to debug a problem, they can always enable error messages for a particular scenario while performing their investigation.

 Errors & Vulnerability Detection

-Most applications have many pages with even more input fields and most hackers are far too lazy to try them all.
-So hackers use scanning tools that go through every input on every page and try to enter the type of input that might cause vulnerable code to return an error.
+Most applications have many pages with many input fields.
+Hackers are far too lazy to try them all.
+So hackers use scanning tools that find every input on every page and enter tricky values.
+The type of input that would cause vulnerable code to return an error.

 It is important to remember that this discussion about Errors and Vulnerabilities assumes that the hackers have to “experiment” on the live application.
 Hackers that have another type of access to the application software will use it to detect vulnerabilities and learn how to exploit them.